gradiuscypher/screeps/README.md

 * walls and rampart automation
 * military screeps
 * Multi-room expansion
-* detailed logs to keep track of whats going on, can store in DD
 * need to validate that current creep spawning code works well for low energy rooms

 ## Idea Pool